-We entered into a definitive agreement in December 2009 to acquire all of the outlet shopping centers currently owned by Prime Outlets Acquisition Company and certain of its affiliated entities, or the Prime Outlets, subject to Prime Outlets' existing fixed rate indebtedness and preferred stock.
-The Prime Outlets consist of 22 outlet centers located primarily in major metropolitan markets.
-We will pay consideration consisting of cash and units of approximately \$0.7 billion for the owners' interests in the Prime Outlets.
-The acquisition is subject to several closing conditions relating to certain financing arrangements of the Prime Outlets.
-Assuming all closing conditions are satisfied on a timely basis, we expect the transaction to close in the summer of 2010.
+We entered into a definitive agreement in December 2009 to acquire a portfolio of outlet shopping centers from Prime Outlets Acquisition Company and certain of its affiliated entities, subject to existing fixed rate indebtedness and outstanding preferred stock.
+Our definitive agreement was subsequently amended to allow for the acquisition of Prime's operating shopping center in Barceloneta, Puerto Rico, and to remove one of Prime's operating properties and two of its development sites from the transaction.
+The portfolio to be acquired from Prime consists of 21 outlet centers located primarily in major metropolitan markets (including the asset in Puerto Rico which we acquired on May 13, 2010).
+We will pay aggregate consideration consisting of cash and units of approximately \$0.7 billion for the owners' interests.
+The acquisition is subject to several closing conditions relating to certain of the existing financing arrangements.
+The Federal Trade Commission is currently reviewing the transaction and we are cooperating with that review.
+Although we expect to acquire the remaining Prime properties later in the year, we cannot predict the outcome of the FTC review or when it will be completed.

 Dispositions.
 We continue to pursue the disposition of properties that no longer meet our strategic criteria or that are not the primary retail venue within their trade area.
-During the three months ended

-March 31, 2010, we disposed of one regional mall, one community center, one other retail property and a non-retail building for an aggregate gain of \$6.0 million.
+During the six months ended June 30, 2010, we disposed of one regional mall, one community center, two other retail properties, a non-retail building and our interest in one international joint venture property for an aggregate gain of \$26.1 million.

-On February 4, 2010, we and our joint venture partner in Simon Ivanhoe, Ivanhoe Cambridge Inc., or Ivanhoe Cambridge, entered into a definitive agreement to sell all of the interests in Simon Ivanhoe which owns seven shopping centers located in France and Poland to Unibail-Rodamco.
-The joint venture partners will receive consideration of €715 million for their interests, subject to certain post-closing adjustments.
-We expect our share of the gain on sale of our interests in Simon Ivanhoe to be approximately \$300 million.
-The transaction is scheduled to close during the second quarter of 2010, subject to customary closing conditions and regulatory approvals.
+On July 15, 2010, we and our partner in Simon Ivanhoe, Ivanhoe Cambridge, Inc., or Ivanhoe Cambridge, sold our collective interests in Simon Ivanhoe which owned seven shopping centers located in France and Poland to Unibail-Rodamco.
+The joint venture partners received net consideration of €422.5 million for their interests after the repayment of all joint venture debt, subject to certain post-closing adjustments.
+Our share of the gain on sale of our interests in Simon Ivanhoe is approximately \$280 million.
+A portion of the proceeds were used to repay the €167.4 million (approximately \$215 million) principal balance on the Euro tranche of our Credit Facility.